christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The residual stream in a transformer isn’t just about processing token embeddings; it’s an information highway that aggregates outputs from previous attention heads and MLPs.
 Both attention heads and MLPs read from this stream, apply their edits, and then write the modified info back into the residual stream using linear operations (just simple addition).
 This linearity is key—it allows the input to any layer be decomposed as the sum of contributions from various mechanisms across different layers.

 By the later layers, the residual stream holds rich, high-level abstractions: syntactic structures, semantic relationships, and even summaries of phrases or entire sentences.
 This enables the model to map syntax onto semantics in a powerful way.
 Attention heads read from specific positions in the residual stream and write new information to target positions, which helps move abstract, context-heavy information around—independent of specific tokens.